^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The reference values (norm) of neuron-specific enolase (NSE) in the blood serum are up to 13.2 ng / ml.
+Reference values (norm) of neuron-specific enolase (HSE) in blood serum are up to 13.2 ng/ml.

 Neuron-specific enolase is a cytoplasmic glycolytic enzyme present in cells of neuroectodermal origin, neurons of the brain and peripheral nervous system.
-An increase in the concentration of neuron-specific enolase in the blood serum takes place in small-cell lung cancer and neuroblastoma, leukemia, after radiation and X-ray therapy, after an X-ray examination.
-Concentration of neuron-specific enolase up to 20 ng / ml and more is possible with benign lung diseases, therefore a separation point of more than 25 ng / ml is preferable for the clinical diagnosis of malignant diseases.
+Increased concentration of neuron-specific enolase in the blood serum occurs in small cell lung cancer and neuroblastomas, leukemia, after radiation and X-ray therapy, after X-ray examination.
+Concentration of neuron-specific enolase up to 20 ng/ml and more is possible in benign lung diseases, therefore, for clinical diagnostics of malignant diseases, it is preferable to choose a cutoff point of more than 25 ng/ml.
 Neuron-specific enolase is present in erythrocytes, so hemolysis overestimates the results of the study.

-The NSE test is indicated for the diagnosis and monitoring of the effectiveness of therapy for small cell lung cancer.
-The concentration in the blood of NSE exceeds 25 ng / ml in 60% of patients, 70 ng / ml in 40% of patients with small-cell lung cancer.
-The combined determination of neuron-specific enolase and CYFRA-21-1 increases the sensitivity of the diagnosis of carcinoma of the lung to 62%, while a sensitivity of 57% is achieved with a combination of neuron-specific enolase and CEA.
+The HSE test is indicated for diagnosis and monitoring of therapy effectiveness in small cell lung cancer.
+The concentration of NSE in the blood exceeds 25 ng/ml in 60% of patients, 70 ng/ml - in 40% of patients with small cell lung cancer.
+The combined determination of neuron-specific enolase and CYFRA-21-1 increases the sensitivity of lung carcinoma diagnostics to 62%, while with a combination of neuron-specific enolase and CEA, the sensitivity is 57%.

-Neuron-specific enolase is a valuable indicator for neuroblastoma.
-At a separation point of 25 ng / ml, the sensitivity to this tumor is 85%.
+Neuron-specific enolase is a valuable indicator in neuroblastoma.
+At a cutoff point of 25 ng/ml, the sensitivity for this tumor is 85%.

-Determination of the concentration of neuron-specific enolase in blood serum is necessary for diagnosis and monitoring of treatment of small cell lung cancer, neuroblastoma.
+Determination of the concentration of neuron-specific enolase in blood serum is necessary for the diagnosis and monitoring of treatment of small cell lung cancer and neuroblastoma.

 You are reporting a typo in the following text: